Chreece/ESPHome-Dehumidifier/README.md

   <img src="https://github.com/Hypfer/esp8266-midea-dehumidifier/blob/master/img/logo.svg" width="800" alt="esp8266-midea-dehumidifier">
   <h2>Free your dehumidifier from the cloud — now with ESPHome</h2>
 </div>
-# Update 24/10/2025, in this release:
+# Update 25/10/2025, in this release:

-* 🆕 Added beep, sleep, pump switches + Capabilities text

-* Fixed switches turning off if device is off

-* ⚙️ General background and stability improvements
+* 🆕 Added filter clean request binary sensor and button to reset it

 This project is an **ESPHome-based port** of [Hypfer’s esp8266-midea-dehumidifier](https://github.com/Hypfer/esp8266-midea-dehumidifier).